 BP 4107 Program Advisory Committees

+Propose deleting this policy.
+It is not needed.
+Each CTE program establishes these committees in accordance with the appropriate laws and regulations.
+CCLC does not recommend such a policy.

 The Chancellor of the Coast Community College District shall have the responsibility to establish administrative procedures for the operation of program advisory committees.
 Such committees shall meet the guidelines and standards established under the Education Code, the State Plan for Vocational Education and the regulations established by the Board of Governors of the California Community Colleges for the purpose of program establishment, modification or discontinuance.